 Ben placed the bowl down on the bedside table and dipping in the cloth took hold of Joe’s face and gently dapped at his lip.

-Joe’s hand came sharply up to lay over Ben’s, “I can do it Pa.”
+Joe’s hand came sharply up to lay over Ben’s.
+“I can do it.”

-Ben looked steadily into Joe’s eyes, “I know you can Son but Iet me please.”
+Ben looked steadily into his eyes.
+“I know you can.
+Let me, please.”

-The gentleness in his father’s hands, as well as his voice and eyes, checked Joe and he allowed his Pa to have his way.
+The gentleness in his father’s voice checked Joe and he allowed him to have his way.

-Ben continued his administrations and whilst he did, began to talk.
+Ben continued his administrations and while he did, began to talk.

-Ben nodded his head, “I know, he would’ve killed me, but at that moment, after I’d seen what he’d done to you I didn’t care.
+“I know, he would’ve killed me.
+But after what he’d done to you, I didn’t care.
 Fortunately, Adam had more sense, he held me back and let Hoss take him on.”

 Ben smiled and gave Joe’s shoulder a squeeze before leaving the room.